Day trading stocks and technical analysis is a scam.

 If you want to see more videos on day trading, forex and penny stocks are a a scam you can watch here: YouTube Videos on Why Day Trading is a Scam

-Day traders do not have the odds in their favor.
+Retail day traders of stocks and equities do not have the odds in their favor.

 Day trading is like paying money to bet on the outcome of a coin flip.